EliaTarasoff/super-tabletop-rpg/species/plant.md

 ### Golden Fruit
 Damage this ability to offer someone your sweet, golden fruit.
-It is rots slowly, and provides either a day's nutrition, heals two slots, or heals one damaged slot.
+It is rots slowly, and provides either a day's nutrition, refreshes two slots, or heals one damaged slot.
 Slots: [ ]